muratk5n/thirdwave/en/index.md

 liquid investment capital' available to some banks on the brink of collapse last year.
 He said that a majority of.. drugs profits was absorbed into the economic system as a result"

 ---

+"The Hyperloop was always a scam..
+A decade on, people often forget what was really motivating the Hyperloop..
+In the early 2010s, there was a big debate around California’s plan to build a high-speed rail line from Los Angeles to San Francisco...
+Naturally, conservative, automotive, and airline interests were vehemently opposed to a technology that Japan and Europe had been living with for decades arriving on American shores because it threatened their commercial interests"

+---